nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

 ## What's next?

 Take a look at our [Integration example]({% link _docs_integrate/integration-example.md %}) if you want to see how an Identity shares an Attribute with a peer in the context of a larger process.
 Also note that it is not only possible to share an Attribute with a peer, but you can also request to read an Attribute from a peer.
-Consult the [Read Attribute from peer]({% link _docs_integrate/read-attributes-from-peer.md %}) guide for this.
+Consult the [Read Attributes from peer]({% link _docs_integrate/read-attributes-from-peer.md %}) guide for this.